Abhiashu10/Spotify-Popularity-Analysis-Prediction-DataPipelines/README.md

 4. What types of machine learning models do well on this dataset?
 5. What characteristics most clearly characterize a popular song?

+This project aims to address the following key challenges:

+1. **Feature Selection**: Identifying the most relevant audio features and metadata that contribute significantly to the popularity of songs on Spotify.

+2. **Data Preprocessing**: Cleaning and preprocessing the dataset to handle missing values, outliers, and inconsistencies in order to create a reliable and representative training dataset.

+3. **Model Selection and Training**: Exploring various machine learning algorithms and models such as regression, classification, or ensemble techniques to develop a predictive model that can accurately estimate the popularity of songs.

+4. **Performance Evaluation**: Evaluating the performance of the developed model using appropriate metrics such as mean squared error, mean absolute error, or accuracy to assess its predictive capability and identifying areas of improvement.

+5. **Interpretability**: Analyzing the model to gain insights into the key features and factors that influence song popularity, providing valuable information to artists, music labels, and Spotify itself for decision-making and enhancing the user experience.

 ## 🔗 Links